term7/RaspberryPi-USB-Privacy-Gadget/README.md

 ## 02 FEATURES

-<strong>GOING DARK: This Raspberry Pi Privacy Gadget acts as a portable router, giving you complete control over all network traffic—including native Apple processes.
+**GOING DARK: This Raspberry Pi Privacy Gadget acts as a portable router, giving you complete control over all network traffic—including native Apple processes.
 By following our guide, your Mac’s Wi-Fi will be completely disabled.
-Instead, it will connect to the Raspberry Pi via USB-C, while the Raspberry Pi manages the internet connection.</strong>
+Instead, it will connect to the Raspberry Pi via USB-C, while the Raspberry Pi manages the internet connection.**

-<strong>1) MODE 1: Network-Wide Filtering with AdGuardHome</strong>
+**1) MODE 1: Network-Wide Filtering with AdGuardHome**

  In this mode, your Ethernet Gadget filters all traffic through AdGuardHome, a self-hosted DNS sinkhole designed to block ads, trackers, and malicious domains across your entire network.
 To further enhance privacy, we configure Unbound as the upstream DNS resolver, ensuring that your queries are resolved privately without relying on third-party DNS providers.
 Additionally, we install extensive blocklists, including our own Ultimate Apple Blocklist, which blocks all domains owned by Apple.
 WARNING: Enabling this blocklist will break Apple services and software.
 Proceed with caution.

-<strong>2) MODE 2: Encrypted VPN Tunnel with WireGuard (Optional Setup)</strong>
+**2) MODE 2: Encrypted VPN Tunnel with WireGuard (Optional Setup)**

 In this mode, you can use your Raspberry Pi as a WireGuard client, allowing it to establish a secure, encrypted VPN tunnel.
 You can connect to your home router (RECOMMENDED - if WireGuard is installed and configured) or to any other WireGuard server of your choice (NOT RECOMMENDED).
 Even with the VPN enabled, AdGuardHome will continue filtering ads and trackers before forwarding DNS requests through the encrypted tunnel.
 This ensures both privacy and security while maintaining full network-wide ad blocking.

-<strong>3) MODE 3: Tor Transparent Proxy</strong>
+**3) MODE 3: Tor Transparent Proxy**

 In this mode, all your internet traffic is routed through a Tor Transparent Proxy, providing anonymity by passing your connections through the Tor network.
 Even in this setup, AdGuardHome continues filtering ads and trackers before traffic enters the Tor network, enhancing privacy and reducing unnecessary connections.
 Important Note: This is not necessarily the recommended approach for anonymity.
 If your goal is to browse the web privately, it is strongly advised to use the Tor Browser instead, as it provides additional protections that a transparent proxy cannot.

-<strong>4) Wireless Hotspot Support</strong>
+**4) Wireless Hotspot Support**

 In addition to connecting your Mac via USB, your Raspberry Pi Privacy Gadget can also function as a wireless hotspot, allowing other devices—such as smartphones—to connect and use MODE 1, MODE 2, or MODE 3 for enhanced privacy and security.
 Important Note: If you want to connect the Raspberry Pi to a Wi-Fi network while running a hotspot, you’ll need an additional Wi-Fi adapter.<br>
 For this tutorial, we use the [ALFA AWUS036ACM](https://www.alfa.com.tw/products/awus036acm_1?_pos=1&_ss=r&variant=40320133464136), which works out of the box and provides stable dual-band Wi-Fi connectivity.

-<strong>5) Hardened Security</strong>
+**5) Hardened Security**

 To ensure maximum security, we implement multiple layers of protection: